nikhilshinde0909/LncRAnalyzer-Docker/README.md

 mv LncRAnalyzer-Docker LncRAnalyzer && cd LncRAnalyzer
 ```

-3. Build a docker image from dockerfile
+3. Build a docker image from the docker file
 ```
 docker build -t lncranalyzer .
 ```

-4. Run following commands and check LncRAnalyzer and tool.groovy has been created and configured the proper paths
+4. Run the following commands and check LncRAnalyzer and tool.groovy has been created and configured with the proper paths
 ```
 docker run --rm -it lncranalyzer bash cd LncRAnalyzer/